ceridwen/latex2ebook/README.md

 ### PDF

-Add kindle.sty to the LaTeX file's directoy and add `\usepackage{kindle}` to the preamble, then compile as normal with pdflatex or lualatex.
-Depending on the size of the ebook reader, it may be necessary to edit kindle.sty to set geometry correctly.
+Add pdf-ebook.sty to the LaTeX file's directoy and add `\usepackage{pdf-ebook}` to the preamble, then compile as normal with pdflatex or lualatex.
+Depending on the size of the ebook reader, it may be necessary to edit pdf-ebook.sty to set geometry correctly.

 ### Kindle

 This requires TeX4ht (https://www.tug.org/tex4ht/), dvisvgm (http://dvisvgm.sourceforge.net/), and Kindlegen (http://www.amazon.com/gp/feature.html?docId=1000765211) or Calibre (http://calibre-ebook.com).

-First, as for PDF, add kindle.sty to the directory and `\usepackage{kindle}` to the preamble.
-Then, add images.cfg to the directory and run,
+Add images.cfg to the directory and run,

 ````
 htlatex <name>.tex images.cfg "-c dvisvgm" "-interaction=nonstopmode"